astroq91/helios/README.md

 that will always be turned on.
 The 'Game' window instead renders the scene through the first available game camera, which means that you need to add a camera component to an entity to be able to see.
 Currently a light source is needed for both cameras.

+**Settings**

+* Instancing: Deals with options related to instancing (i.e. batching entities with the same mesh into one draw call).
+Multithreading will kick in after a certain number of instances, which you can set here.
+You can also set the number of threads to use.

 ## File formats

 **Projects and scenes**